-Plan your class according to the ages and fitness levels of those that will be attending.
-For instance, if a gym has hired you to teach aerobics to seniors, you'll want to plan a lower-impact routine than you would for dancers.
-It may help to write down the various moves that you want to incorporate into your routine, and plan your time accordingly.
-When you teach your class, keep your "cheat sheet" nearby while transitioning to different exercises.
+Unless you have years and years of experience, advance planning is a must.
+Design your class according to the ages and fitness levels of those that will be attending.
+For instance, if a gym has hired you to teach aerobics to seniors, you'll want to plan a lower-impact routine than you would for younger participants.

-Ask for feedback from your students when the class is over.
-While it may hurt your self-esteem as an instructor to hear that you moved too quickly, didn't cue well or needed better music, student feedback is the only way that you'll know what to improve in the future.
+While it may hurt your self-esteem as an instructor to hear that you moved too quickly, didn't cue well or needed better music, student feedback is the only way that you'll know what to improve on for the next class you teach.

 Read more: Step-Aerobics Instructor Training